 Possessing productivity and organizational skills will give you an advantage in living a life of fulfillment and extraordinary achievements.

 These skills can also help reduce stress and overwhelm by arming you with the knowledge to choose the most effective thoughts and actions to get the results you want, instead of just doing things that keep you busy without actually accomplishing anything worthwhile.

 How do you begin acquiring these skills?
 Read, of course!
 But with the massive selections of books on these topics available today, choosing the right guide for you may seem overwhelming.

 Don’t fret!
 Books have always played an important role in my family’s life and as such, I simply went through my insane collection of books (hardcover, digital, and audio) and compiled for you a list of the top 35 books to learn the most useful productivity tips and organizational skills:

-Carol Dweck, professor of psychology at Stanford, explains that all of us possess one of two mindsets: fixed vs. growth.
+Carol Dweck, professor of psychology at Stanford, explains in Mindset: The New Psychology of Success that all of us possess one of two mindsets: fixed vs. growth.

 In the world of fixed traits, success is about validating yourself by proving you’re smart or talented.
 On the other hand, the world of growth and changing qualities is about continuously stretching yourself to learn something new.
 The latter empowers you to break through your self imposed limits, thrive and succeed.

 Eat That Frog is a quick read.
 Brian Tracy gets right into the action and covers such things as determining priorities, delegating and eliminating tasks, knowing what’s okay to hold off for later and whether to tackle your “frog” (big task that will deliver the greatest results) first or a lower priority task.

 You’ll not only learn how to declutter material excess but how to clear out your personal space so you have room to surround yourself with more of what makes you happy.